 Earlier, Penguin was a site wide penalty, but now being granular it means it’s become more page specific.
 Instead of affecting ranking on the whole site, now this Penguin 4.0 devalues spam by adjusting ranking based on spam signals.
 One of the interpretation we can conclude from this update is that penguin might impact specific pages on a site.

 Google also said with the update that we will no longer confirm penguin updates.
 It actually makes a sense.
 Since it’s a constant process, there is nothing to confirm.

-- Is this update is fully live or not: It’s not fully live yet.
+It’s not fully live yet.
 Google said, “ it is now rolling out”.
 Google did not reveal when it will roll out actually, but I think it won’t take much time, maybe a couple of weeks.
 You will see the changes soon if Google revisits your pages.
 Contrary to it if Google comes to your site more infrequently, it may take longer.